encukou/keypad-racer/README.md

 TL;DR:

 * This Game: Petr Viktorin
+* Crash sound by Michel Baradari
 * Fonts:
   * [Gemunu Libre] by *mooniak*.
   * Additional symbols from [M PLUS 1p] by Coji Morishita & M+ Fonts Project
 * MSDF font generator: [msdfgen] by Viktor Chlumský
-* Crash sound by Michel Baradari
+* The racetrack is based on [Masaryk circuit], a racetrack in my home town.
 * Shader ideas and snippets:
   * Nicolas P. Rougier
   * Íñigo Quílez

 Long story:

+### Game

 The code is available under this MIT licence: